 Keeper includes a security audit tab.
 This shows you (the specific employee and administrator) how strong or weak your passwords are.
 It will highlight weak passwords, recommending that they’re changed – making it easy to enhance your overall password security.
 You can also pull reports on password security across different individuals, teams and time periods to assess where extra security awareness training could be beneficial.

 Keeper has a built in password generator so you can generate safe and secure passwords as and when you need them.

 10. Boosted employee satisfaction

 Using a secure password manager takes the stress out of remembering and forgetting passwords – there’s nothing more frustrating than being signed out of an account because you can’t remember your password.
 Also, the chance of a data breach will be minimal, meaning employees won’t feel as much responsibility and anxiety regarding cyber-attacks.

 Having a secure password policy contributes to GDPR compliance as well as other standard and industry-based security regulations.

 Keeper can also be used to store other important financial or personal data, such as credit cards.
 This means everything can be conveniently stored in one place with peace of mind that it’s safe and secure.

 How do I get a password manager?

 There are lots of different password managers available.
-Many offer free versions but you can also upgrade to a paid account, depending on what features you need.
-Take a look online to research different options and then you can subscribe to your chosen one via their website.
+Many offer free versions, but you can also upgrade to a paid account, depending on what features you need.

 Getting started with a password manager